 In states like Texas and California, traffic accident rates among Latinos are incredibly high compared to other states.
 However, as the Latino population continues to increase nationwide, there is concern about how accident rates will continue to rise in other states as well.
 Currently, Latinos make up 13 percent of the population.
 By 2050, that number is expected to reach 24 percent.

 With this in mind, many states are working toward improving safety and transportation issues in Latino communities.
-Initiatives are aimed at improving access to public transportation, increasing seat belt use among children and working to solve any inequity.
+Initiatives are aimed at improving access to public transportation, increasing seat belt use among children, and solving any inequity.